peterkannam/peterkannam.github.io/README.md

 I am interested in how climate and environmental science can inform public health decision making and community health awareness.
 While these goals are interrelated, different target audiences often value separate metrics and communication strategies.
 I think it is important to design studies that can meet the requirements of different audiences and spaces without sacrificing scientific integrity for simplicity.

 Specifically, I am interested in air quality and extreme heat modeling and how the quality of life described by these models is impacted by specific aspects of the urban environment.
-By focusing on issues at neighborhood or city block scales, I would like to investigate how climate action and urban improvement agendas can be complimentary so they can together hold greater influence in the decision making analysis of government officials.
+By focusing on issues at neighborhood or city block scales, I would like to investigate how climate action and urban improvement agendas can be complementary so they can together hold greater influence in the decision making analysis of government officials.
 I believe that an effective and efficient use of limited resources is one of the keys to a resilient future.

 ## Education

 ### Dartmouth College - Class of 2022
 Major in the Earth Sciences

-#### Relevent Major Coursework:
+#### Relevant Major Coursework:
 - Technical Computation in the Earth Sciences
 - Contaminant Hydrogeology
 - Marine Biogeochemical Cycling